 36 White Street Cambridge, MA 02140, Multiple Cambridge locations 866-389-2727

 MAPS provides an array of services for the Brazilian, Cabo Verdean, Portuguese, and other Portuguese-speaking communities in the Cambridge region, including free, confidential STD testing for HIV/AIDS, chlamydia, gonorrhea, and hepatitis C. It also offers personalized risk-reduction counseling, information and education about PrEP, and referrals to local resources for those living with HIV.
 Testing is provided by appointment and on a walk-in basis.
 The organization is also recently begun offering COVID-19 vaccines.
 While services are focused on the Portuguese-speaking community to remove barriers to health care, the clinic serves everyone who needs STD services.

 ABCD Family Planning is a nonprofit organization that operates clinics throughout the greater Boston area.
 It offers STD counseling, testing, and treatment.
-The clinic can help clients sign up for health insurance and provides referrals to other types of assistance.
-Those who may be eligible for free services include adolescents, those who need confidential services, and those who meet income guidelines.
+The clinic can help you sign up for health insurance and provides referrals to other types of assistance.
+You may be eligible for free services if you are an adolescent, if you need confidential services, or if you meet income guidelines.
 Appointments are required and can be made by calling the nearest neighborhood clinic.